SasserS/StephanieLiechty-DataSciencePortfolio/README.md

 # StephanieLiechty-DataSciencePortfolio
-A curated collection of data science and analytics projects by Stephanie Liechty.
-This repository includes various projects showcasing skills in data analysis, machine learning, data visualization, and more.
+Welcome to my data science portfolio!
+I'm Stephanie Liechty, and this repository is a curated collection of my most exciting and challenging data science projects.
+Here you'll find detailed explorations of deep learning, natural language processing, text mining, machine learning, and data visualization.
+Each project is a reflection of my passion for data and my journey through the intricacies of data science.
+Dive in to see how I tackle real-world problems with cutting-edge techniques and innovative solutions.